nerdyEther/rootally_assign/README.md

-# Exercise Tracker
+# Exercise Tracker Assignment

-## 📋 Project Overview
+## 📋 Objective

-Exercise Tracker is a full-stack web application designed to help users create, manage, and track workout programs with ease.
-The application provides a flexible interface for adding exercises, organizing workout routines, and saving custom exercise combinations.
+Create a UI component using ReactJS and a backend using Node.js with either JavaScript or TypeScript.
+This component will allow a physiotherapist to assign exercises to patients in a structured way, providing flexibility in creating and managing exercise programs.

 ## ✨ Features